 Professor Van Wagner is also the PI on a grant with the Shift, a global movement for the right to housing, examining the human rights dimensions of homeless encampments in Canadian cities with Dr Kaitlin Schwan, Dr Alexandra Flynn, Dr Priya Gupta, and Dr Deborah Curran.
 Professor Van Wagner is also co-leading the Feminist Judgments Project – Canada in which feminist legal scholars are reimagining judicial decisions and legislative frameworks to articulate alternative legal relations and futures.

 Professor Van Wagner completed undergraduate and postgraduate studies in political science, law, and environmental studies at the University of Victoria, Osgoode Hall Law School, and York University in Canada.
 Following this, she served as a judicial law clerk at the Ontario Superior Court of Justice.
 She worked as a labour and human rights lawyer, as an academic researcher on a number of interdisciplinary projects, and as a political advisor at the local and federal level in Canada.

-Graduate Research Supervision (LLM): Professor Van Wagner is interested in supervising graduate students working in the areas of property law, land use planning, and natural resources.
-She is currently involved in grants examining private forest land and Indigenous land rights in British Columbia, and the consultation of Indigenous communities about mining in both Ontario and Aotearoa New Zealand.
+Graduate Research Supervision (LLM, PhD): Professor Van Wagner is interested in supervising graduate students working in the areas of property law, housing and homelessness, land use planning, natural resources, and place-based and experiential legal education, including projects grounded in critical property theory and feminist legal theory.
+She is currently involved in grants examining private land and Indigenous land, impact assessment, and the right to housing.